Ammonium arsenate

-Ammonium arsenate is an inorganic compound with the formula ((NH_{4})_{3}AsO_{4}, typically encountered as a trihydrate, (NH_{4})_{3}AsO_{4}·3H_{2}O. It is a colorless, water-soluble crystalline solid that decomposes upon heating, releasing ammonia and forming arsenic-containing residues.
+Ammonium arsenate is an inorganic compound with the formula (NH4)3AsO4, typically encountered as a trihydrate, (NH4)3AsO4*3H2O.
+It is a colorless, water-soluble crystalline solid that decomposes upon heating, releasing ammonia and forming arsenic-containing residues.

-Classified as an IARC Group 1 carcinogen, it is highly toxic and poses significant health and environmental risks.
+Like arsenic and all inorganic arsenic compounds, it is classified as an IARC Group 1 carcinogen.
+It is highly toxic and poses significant health and environmental risks.

 Historically used in pesticides and analytical chemistry, its applications are now limited due to toxicity concerns.
 Ammonium arsenate occurs rarely in nature and is primarily synthesized for research or industrial purposes.
 Its chemistry, environmental behavior, and analytical detection are of interest in toxicology, environmental chemistry, and biogeochemistry.

-It is prepared by treating a concentrated solution of arsenic acid with ammonia, resulting in precipitation of colorless crystals of the trihydrate.
-Upon heating, it releases ammonia.

 Acid salts are also known, including diammonium arsenate and ammonium dihydrogen arsenate.

 Chemistry and structure

-Ammonium arsenate consists of ammonium cations (NH_{4}^{+}) and the arsenate anion (AsO_{4}^{3-}), where arsenic is in the +5 oxidation state, tetrahedrally coordinated to four oxygen atoms.
-The trihydrate form, (NH_{4})_{3}AsO_{4}·3H_{2}O, is the most common, featuring a crystal lattice stabilized by hydrogen bonding between water molecules, ammonium ions, and arsenate tetrahedra.
-X-ray diffraction (XRD) studies indicate an orthorhombic crystal system, with structural similarities to ammonium phosphate due to the analogous tetrahedral geometry of AsO_{4}^{3-} and PO_{4}^{3-}.
-Acid salts, such as diammonium arsenate ((NH_{4})_{2}HAsO_{4}) and ammonium dihydrogen arsenate (NH_{4}H_{2}AsO_{4}), form under specific conditions and exhibit greater acidity.
+Ammonium arsenate consists of ammonium cations (NH4+) and the arsenate anion (AsO4(3-)), where arsenic is in the +5 oxidation state, tetrahedrally coordinated to four oxygen atoms.
+The trihydrate form, (NH4)3AsO4*3H2O, is the most common, featuring a crystal lattice stabilized by hydrogen bonding between water molecules, ammonium ions, and arsenate tetrahedra.
+X-ray diffraction (XRD) studies indicate an orthorhombic crystal system, with structural similarities to ammonium phosphate due to the analogous tetrahedral geometry of AsO4(3-) and PO4(3-).
+Acid salts, such as diammonium arsenate ((NH4)2HAsO4) and ammonium dihydrogen arsenate ((NH4)H2AsO4), form under specific conditions and exhibit greater acidity.
 Aqueous solutions of ammonium arsenate are mildly acidic (pH ~4–6) and can neutralize bases with moderate exothermic release.
 The compound is highly soluble in water but decomposes in hot water, yielding arsenious oxides and ammonia gas.

 Synthesis

-Ammonium arsenate is synthesized by reacting concentrated arsenic acid (H_{3}AsO_{4}) with ammonia (NH_{3}) in aqueous solution, resulting in the precipitation of colorless trihydrate crystals.
+Ammonium arsenate is synthesized by reacting concentrated orthoarsenic acid (H3AsO4) with ammonia (NH3) in aqueous solution, resulting in the precipitation of colorless trihydrate crystals.

 The reaction proceeds at room temperature to prevent decomposition: